ton-blockchain/ton-connect/requests-responses.md

 Wallet should decode the cell in accordance with the schema_crc and show corresponding data to the user.
 If the schema_crc is unknown to the wallet, the wallet should show danger notification/UI to the user.

+Optional second parameter `<address>` (string, format '<wc>:<hex>') can be used to specify the address to which the request should be applied.
+This can be useful for multi-account dApps.

+DApp must have permissions to send a request for the specified address (the corresponding wallet account must be connected to the dApp).

+The wallet should show a warning if the user has an address selected that differs from those specified in the request.

 Wallet replies with **SignDataResponse**: